 The NC Department of Public Instruction will notify the school of your scores or you can create an ACT account and access your testing information. http://www.act.org/content/dam/act/unsecured/documents/WorkKeysCreateAccount.pdf

-All seniors who will earn 4 credits with an advanced level in a CTE pathway are considered a CTE concentrator and are required to take this exam.
+All seniors who complete a 2nd level CTE Concentrator course are considered a CTE concentrator and are required to take this exam

 Review Sample Questions and Benefits

 WorkKeys test questions are based on situations in the everyday work world.
 Employers across the country are requiring the WorkKeys assessments.
 You can earn a National Career Readiness Certificate.
 Scores from these tests help employers choose the most qualified candidates for jobs.